Photo by: J Steedle

 Depart home today on your overnight flight to Bari (BRI), Italy (flights may connect through Rome). (meals on plane)

 We have found that the majority of participants like to have an additional evening to rest and get over jet lag.
-The Bari airport is less than 10 miles from the old city center and harbor of Bari, therefore we have included an overnight stay in the old town.
-Take a taxi to the hotel and depending on your energy level you can rest or walk on your own to get a feel for what is to come on your tour of Puglia with your photo leader.
+The Bari airport is less than 10 miles from the old city center and harbor of Bari; therefore we have included an overnight stay in the old town.
+Take a taxi to the hotel and depending on your energy level you can rest or walk on your own to get a feel for what is to come on your tour of Puglia.
 Suggestions to check out: the famous Basilica of St Nicholas, walk through the fascinating old quarter known as Bari Vecchia, where the local ladies still make pasta by hand sitting outside their houses.
 Bari castle is Norman and surrounded by a moat on three side, and original towers with a nice view of the old town.
 Lungomare Nazario Sauro promenade is a fantastic place to be at sunset.
-If you would like to opt out of this evening please call Strabo Tours for credit information and the time you will need to arrive on the 13th.
+If you would like to opt out of this evening, please call Strabo Tours for credit information and the time you will need to arrive the next day.
+Overnight Bari Hotel

-The tour bus collects you after breakfast at the hotel, estimated 10AM.
+The tour bus collects you after breakfast at the hotel.
 You will need to be checked out and ready to travel with camera gear in hand.
 Your guide will welcome you to Italy and give you all the information about the tour en route to your first adventure – Trani.
 A historic fishing port on the Adriatic Coast.
 It’s a lovely introduction to Puglia, quieter than most you will be able to walk the promenade and photograph the yachts and fishing boats in the harbor.
-It has a historic Jewish quarter, glossy limestone streets, and medieval churches.

 Continue through the countryside to the UNESCO site in Matera, Basilicata region (border to Puglia).
 Matera was elected the European capital of culture in 2019.
 Best known as the Sassi di Matera, an ancient city with houses and churches that have been excavated into the rocks and inhabited since the Stone Age.
 Continue with a photography walk this evening when the city begins to light up.
 Welcome dinner based on traditional local specialties and wine!